iterative/dvc.org/static/docs/commands-reference/pull.md

   `core.config` config option, is used.

-- `-a`, `--all-branches` - determines the files to download by examining files associated with all branches of the DVC files in the project directory.
+- `-a`, `--all-branches` - determines the files to download by examining files associated with all branches of the DVC-files in the project directory.
 It's useful if branches are used to track "checkpoints" of an experiment or project.